bablokb/pi-boot-switch/README.md

 The `pi-boot-switch`-script supports both options.
 The script allows you to

+  - copy your root-partition from the SD-card to SD-card.
   - copy your root-partition from the SD-card to the usb device.
   - copy your boot-partition from the SD-card to the usb device.
   - switch between multiple systems (a sort of bootmanager).
+  - install new images directly to a target-partition.

 For a quick walkthrough read the document [doc/simple-usage.md](./doc/simple-usage.md "simple usage").